 B. The Isolation Indices

-There are two isolation indices, the Isolation Index and the Exposure Index.
+There are two isolation indices, the Isolation Index19 and the Exposure Index20 .
 These indices measure the flip sides of each other and seek to calculate the degree of “exposure” or isolation experienced by the average member of a particular racial group.
 The only difference is that the Isolation Index measures “exposure” to the same race.
+Together, these indices tell us the neighborhood racial composition of the average person of a particular race.

 What is important or novel about the isolation indices is that, rather than looking at overall patterns, they focus on the typical, or average, case.
 An Isolation Index score of 50 indicates that the average African American resides in a community that is 50 percent Black, whereas a Black-white Exposure Index score of 30 suggests that the average African American lives in a community that is 30 percent white.
 Similarly, a white-Black Exposure Index score of 10 suggests that the average white person lives in a community that is 10 percent Black.